dave-epstein/blobgan/README.md

 ````

-## Running pretrained models (coming very soon!)
+## Running pretrained models

-See `scripts/load_model.py` for an example of how to load a pre-trained model and generate images with it.
+See `scripts/load_model.py` for an example of how to load a pre-trained model (using the provided `load_model` function, which can be called from elsewhere) and generate images with it.
+You can also run the file from the command line to generate images and save them to disk.
 For example:

 ```bash
 python scripts/load_model.py --model_name bed --dl_dir models --save_dir out --n_imgs 32 --save_blobs --label_blobs